felixleopoldo/benchpress/docs/source/installation.rst

 Without Docker (Linux)
 ----------------------

-This alternative is preferred e.g. if you will add a new module or if you are working on a server that doesn't support `Docker <https://www.docker.com/>`_ (typically for security reasons).
+This alternative is preferred e.g. if you will add new modules or if you are working on a server that doesn't support `Docker <https://www.docker.com/>`_ (typically for security reasons).

 1. Install `Anaconda <https://www.anaconda.com/>`_ (or miniconda) from `here <https://docs.conda.io/en/main/miniconda.html>`_.
 2. Install `Snakemake >= 7.14 <https://snakemake.readthedocs.io/en/stable/>`_ following the `installation instructions <https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_.